-A LoyaltyLobby reader sent me a question regarding fog related FlyBe flight cancellation that resulted taking Eurostar to Paris instead.
+A LoyaltyLobby reader sent me a question regarding a fog-related FlyBe flight cancellation that resulted in the reader taking Eurostar to Paris instead.

 Here’s the email from the reader: